Skip to content

 The attack box remains the operator entry point with Tailscale, SSH shortcuts, aipostex, and local MCP fixtures, including the new stdio MCP fixture.

-Why The Fifth VM Helps
+Why The Split-Host Layout Helps

 • It creates a cleaner app-tier story for LangServe and Streamlit.